KingPoss/PossVault/content/cooking/Air fryer cornish game hen.md

 - Oil it up
 - Season it
 - Cook for 20 minutes, flip, cook for another 20 minutes
-- Eat the deliciousness you have just prepared
+- Eat the deliciousness you have just prepared!
-- edit test! this is a test edit!